lock14/stats_library/README.md

 their designs to influence me.
-So I am currently looking either for a java math package that just includes these fucntions or I may try to find numerical algorithms to implement them myself, Though that is unliekly as it would be a lot of work.
+So I am currently looking either for a java math package that just includes these fucntions or I may try to find numerical algorithms to implement them myself, Though that would be a large undertaking.

 NOTE: I have only verified that these classes are working correctly
       in so far that I have coded the algorithms correctly.
 If you